top of page

 HUB

-Our new community Hub is for adults impacted by disabilities who attend transition centers and/or live in group homes.
+Our new community Hub is for adults impacted by disabilities who attend transition centers, day programs, and/or live in group homes.
 We provide educational, social, spiritual, and skill-building activities in a fun, safe, and welcoming environment.

-Group Homes and Transition Center Classrooms can sign up here:
+Group Homes, Day Programs, and Transition Center Classrooms can sign up here:

 Interested in Volunteering at the Hub?

-For more information or a current list of programs, contact:
+For more information or a current list of programs, check our blog or contact:

 Jodee Bruneau, Program Director